Regular school attendance is essential to give your child the best opportunities in life.

 being late by 20 mins each day means your child misses 13 days of school a year.

-missing 30 mons of school every day means your child misses 19 school days a year.
+missing 30 mins of school every day means your child misses 19 school days a year.

 How can Parents and Carers help to ensure good attendance at school: -